 You may experience less snoring by changing your daily and nightly routines.
 Losing weight can reduce snoring by a significant extent, as being obese or overweight are considered major risk factors.
 Quitting smoking and cutting down on alcohol consumption – especially before bedtime – can also help you cut down on snoring episodes.

 If you experience chronic snoring and normally sleep on your back, then you should consider the side position.
 The tongue is less likely to fall into the back of the throat while you’re lying on your side.
 You can also prevent airway blockage by sleeping on your stomach, but this position is associated with more aches and pains, and is generally discouraged.

 Lastly, the trick to less snoring might be getting more sleep.
 If you go to bed feeling sleep deprived, the muscles around your throat will relax more during the night and the potential for airway blockage will be much higher.
-Most adults should sleep at least seven to nine hours each night, including on the weekends.
+Most adults should sleep at least 7 to 9 hours each night, including on the weekends.

 The best anti-snoring mouthpiece (also known as a mouthguard) depends on your personal preferences.
 Most mouthguards fall into one of two categories.
 Mandibular advancement devices (MADs) have upper and lower trays designed to fit around your teeth and physically move the jaw forward, which expands the breathing passage and allows more air to pass through.